 We all have experienced constipation at some point in our lives.
 It is nothing to be embarrassed about.
-Since there is a high possibility of experiencing constipation during the Master Cleanse Diet, it is highly suggested to do a salt water flush, preferably in the morning.
-SWF is programmed to assist you in cleansing your digestive system and colon by inducing a forced bowel movement.
+Since there is a high possibility of experiencing constipation during the Master Cleanse Lemonade Diet, it is highly suggested to do a salt water flush, preferably in the morning.
+SWF is programmed to assist you in cleansing your digestive system and cause colon cleansing by inducing a forced bowel movement.

 The Master Cleanse is a kind of liquid only detoxification diet, which will last at a minimum of ten days.
 Since it is a liquid only diet, you might be coming short when it comes to fiber contents.
 Fibres are essential in digestion, bowel movements, and peristalsis, which is the process of waves of muscle convulsions in your digestive tract sending the food you ate all around your digestive system.

 Since doing the Master cleanse lemonade diet cleanses and quickly remove large amounts stored toxins and from your body, you need a way where you can get rid of these waste all at the same time.
 That is where the salt water flush weight loss comes in.
 It is the perfect aid in helping you get rid of the large amount of toxins immediately, acting as a natural enema.

 Salt water flush weight loss has been in existence for many generations.
 People have been using this cleansing diet to cleanse colon, and to get rid of chronic constipation, bloating and to fix digestive issues.
 Not everyone is for this type of cleansing diet.
 However, it has been proven efficient and safe by past hundreds of generations who tried this detoxification routine.

 Salt Water Flush is an Optional Choice for Weight Loss while on Lemonade Diet